istio/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 ### Namespace tenancy

 A cluster can be shared across multiple teams, each using a different namespace.
-You can grant a team permission to deploy their workloads only to a given namespace or set of namespaces.
+You can grant a team permission to deploy its workloads only to a given namespace or set of namespaces.

 By default, services from multiple namespaces can communicate with each other,